Alessandro Biello

-Alessandro Simone Biello (born April 7, 2006) is a Canadian professional soccer player who plays as a midfielder.
+Alessandro Simone Biello (born April 7, 2006) is a Canadian professional soccer player who plays as a midfielder for FC Supra du Québec in the Canadian Premier League.

 Early life

 Biello began playing youth soccer at age four with FC St-Léonard.
 In 2014, he joined the Montreal Impact Academy (later renamed the CF Montréal Academy) at U8 level.
 In December 2023, he went on a three-week training stint with the academy of Italian club Bologna.

 Club career

 In 2023, he played with CF Montréal U23 in the Ligue1 Québec, making nine appearances.

 In March 2024, he signed a two-year homegrown player contract with options for 2026 to 2028 with CF Montréal in Major League Soccer.
 On May 7, 2024, he made his first team debut in a substitute appearance against Forge FC in the 2024 Canadian Championship.
 He made his league debut on May 15 against the Columbus Crew.

 In February 2025, he went on loan with Canadian Premier League side HFX Wanderers for the 2025 season.
 Several CPL sides were interested in adding him on loan, but the presence of head coach Patrice Gheisar convinced him to join HFX.
 He made his debut on April 13 against York United FC.
 At the end of the 2025 season, CF Montréal declined his contract option for 2026, but announced he would be invited to their 2026 training camp.

+In January 2026, he signed with Canadian Premier League club FC Supra du Québec.